-Criterion 1.2: LEARNING PROGRESSIONS and COHERENCE CRITERIA INDICATORS OF SUPERIOR QUALITY PUBLISHER RESPONSE Each grade's instructional Materials align with the learning progressions within the grade-level/course MCCRS for Mathematics. materials are concrent and consistent with the progressions in the Standards.
-22 possible points 1e.
-Materials scope and sequence are closely aligned with a logical progression of mathematical skills and knowledge to support students in achieving proficiency in the MS CCRS for Mathematics grade-level/course.
+Criterion 1.2: LEARNING PROGRESSIONS and COHERENCE

+CRITERIA INDICATORS OF SUPERIOR QUALITY PUBLISHER RESPONSE Each grade's instructional Materials align with the learning progressions within the high school course MCCRS for Mathematics. materials are coherent and consistent with the progressions in the Standards.
+22 possible points 1d.
+Materials scope and sequence are closely aligned with a logical progression of mathematical skills and knowledge to support students in achieving proficiency in the MCCRS for Mathematics high school course.
 (4 points) The authors of the Math & YOU program gave specific attention to the standards progressions while developing the sequencing and instructional content for each course from Kindergarten through Algebra 2.
 Detailed Coherence Through the Grades charts in every Teaching Edition chapter provides horizontal and vertical learning progressions within the curriculum, showing how the current learning of each chapter connects with prior learning and future learning, within and across grades.

 At the beginning of every lesson, the Prerequisite Skills are listed for teacher reference, while the embedded review of prior skills in the Review & Refresh exercises allows teachers to spend instructional time on grade-level concepts.
 Content from previous grades is clearly identified in the Teaching Edition.
-1f.
-Materials include predominantly grade-level/course content and relate grade-level/course content to prior or future grade-level/course content.
-(4 points) Each Teaching Edition in the Math & YOU 6-8 series includes the Coherence Through the Grades chart that showcases how current learning connects with prior and future learning within and across grades.
-Sequentially arranged earning targets provide a meaningful and visible pathway, with each lesson providing students with the development of a deep and well- connected understanding of the inter-connected key concepts.
-1g.
-Materials foster coherence by making connections within grade-level/course mathematical content by aligning overarching learning themes to the MCCRS for Mathematics cluster headings and include content that connects clusters within a domain or domains within a grade level/course.
-(2 points) Reinforcing the horizontal and vertical alignment of concept development in each section, the Teaching Edition in grades 6-8 provides three important instructional features in the beginning of the section.
+1e.
+Materials include predominantly high school course content and relate high school course content to prior or future high school course content.
+(4 points) Reinforcing the horizontal and vertical alignment of concept development in each section, the Teaching Edition in grades Algebra 1, Geometry, and Algebra 2 provides three important instructional features in the beginning of the section.
 The Coherence feature provides teachers with an explanation of prior and current learning of the content, while Prerequisite Skills provides a statement of essential skills essential for understanding the content in the feature.
 Finally, Rigor explains the specific steps in the learning progression for that lesson.

-The "Mathematics of the Chapter" content overviews by author Nick Lopez at the beginning of each chapter in the Teaching Edition provide additional subject matter knowledge for teachers that shows the connection between the chapter's learning goals, with special emphasis on how prior learning is essential for student success.
+The "Mathematics of the Chapter" content overviews by author Paul Battaglia at the beginning of each chapter in the Teaching Edition: Instructional Guide provide additional subject matter knowledge for teachers that shows the connection between the chapter's learning goals, with special emphasis on how prior learning is essential for student success.
 These notes are organized into three sections: a.
 What We're Doing offers a big picture of the key concepts in the chapter and provides details related to the role of specific representations or strategies that teachers might find important to highlight. b.
 Why We're Doing It outlines any applications or real-world connections related to the content and describes future concepts requiring a strong foundation in the current learning. c.
-Essential Background: This section reinforces foundational concepts that teachers and students might need to understand the key concepts about to be presented.
-1h.
-Materials foster coherence by scaffolding each lesson to systematically guide students towards mastering the full intent of the standard, ensuring comprehensive understanding and proficiency of the MCCRS for Mathematics within a grade level/course.
-(4 points) The Math & YOU program was designed to ensure that teachers can easily meet the needs of all learners through a multitude of differentiation and intervention strategies and resources.
-Using research-based instructional strategies, teachers can reach, challenge, and motivate each student with high-quality instruction targeted to individual needs.
-Math & YOU fully supports the Response to Intervention and Multi- Tiered System of Supports models.
+Essential Background : This section reinforces foundational concepts that teachers and students might need to understand the key concepts about to be presented.